afiamoah/Owesome-Books/README.md

 This Project is build using plane HTML and Javascript.
 A javascript object is created to recieve data from the dom and save to localstorage using javascript and render the data dynamically on to the html page.
+Modules directory created and data javascript files are imported as modules inside [index.js file](index.js).
+Time and date were generated using [luxon](modules\luxon.js)

 ## Built With